What is IR35?

-The government says that not extending the IR35 reforms to the private sector will cost the Treasury 1.3 billion in lost revenue, however, as the public sector reforms show, the figure recouped will likely be lower than this.
+The government said at the time that not extending the IR35 reforms to the private sector would cost the Treasury £1.3 billion in lost revenue, however, as the public sector reforms show, the figure recouped will likely be lower than this.

 In This Article

 Next-generation time series: Forecasting for the real world, not the ideal world

 Solve time series problems with AIFree download

 The future of productivity